-The four specialty CiPs describe the laboratory and clinical tasks or activities which are essential to the practice of Histopathology.
-The specialty CiPs have also been mapped to the GPC domains and subsections to reflect the professional generic capabilities required to undertake the clinical tasks.
-Satisfactory sign off requires demonstration that, for each of the CiPs, the trainee's performance meets or exceeds the minimum expected level of performance expected for completion of this year of Histopathology training, as defined in the curriculum.
+The four specialty CiPs describe the laboratory and clinical tasks or activities which are essential to the practice of histopathology.
+The specialty CiPs have also been mapped to the GPC domains and subsections to reflect the generic professional capabilities required to undertake the clinical tasks.
+Satisfactory sign-off requires demonstration that, for each of the CiPs, the trainee's performance meets or exceeds the minimum expected level of performance expected for completion of that year of histopathology training, as defined in the curriculum.